Undergraduate Academic Regulations

 |90 or more

-* Includes transfer and Columbus State University hours attempted
+* Includes transfer and Columbus State University GPA hours

-The Testing Center, located in Howard Hall (706) 568-2226, administers all institutional testing including the COMPASS exams, the Institutional SAT, the Math Proficiency Test, the U.S. and Georgia History and Constitutions Proficiency Test, the Computer Competency Test, the Praxis Series, the MELAB, the Regents' Test, and Student Outcomes Assessment.
+The Testing Center, located in the Elizabeth Bradley Turner Center, (706) 568-2226, administers all institutional testing including the COMPASS exams, the Institutional SAT, the Math Proficiency Test, the U.S. and Georgia History and Constitutions Proficiency Test, the Computer Competency Test, the PRAXIS Series, the Regents' Test, and Student Outcomes Assessment.
+The Center is also a computer based testing site for Educational Testing Services (ETS) tests.
+These tests include the GRE, GMAT, TOEFL, and PRAXIS I.

-Computer Competency Test - Students are required to be proficient in the fundamental elements of word processing and information retrieval including the use of GALILEO and other electronic retrieval systems available through the internet.
+Students are required to be proficient in the fundamental elements of word processing, e-mail, presentation software, and information retrieval including the use of GIL and other electronic retrieval systems available through the Internet.
 Training in these areas is an integral part of the Columbus State University curriculum.
 Transfer students who have not had this training in prior course work may take this test to demonstrate their competency.
+This proficiency must be satisfied by the time the student has earned 30 semester credit hours at Columbus State University.

-Praxis Series - The Educational Testing Service (ETS) provides tests and other services for states to use as part of their teacher certification process.
-For Georgia teachers, the Praxis Series replaces the Teacher's Certification Test (TCT).
+The Educational Testing Service (ETS) provides tests and other services for states to use as part of their teacher certification process.
+For Georgia teachers, the PRAXIS II series replaces the Teacher's Certification Test (TCT).
+The PRAXIS I series (reading, math, and writing) is a requirement for students entering the teacher education program who did not exempt this requirement based on SAT, ACT, or GRE scores.

-Student Outcomes Assessment - As part of its continuing effort to improve and maintain the quality of academic programs, Columbus State University has implemented student outcomes assessment.
-The assessment instruments are offered near the completion of a student=s undergraduate program and are designed to determine student academic achievement in general education and changes in student attitudes and values.
+As part of its continuing effort to improve and maintain the quality of academic programs, Columbus State University has implemented student outcomes assessment.
+The assessment instruments are offered near the completion of a student's undergraduate program and are designed to determine student academic achievement in general education and changes in student attitudes and values.
 Besides general education, the university also assesses achievement in the student's academic major.
 Student participation in the assessment process is mandatory and the scores become part of the student's official record.
 Other uses of student outcomes assessment data will be in aggregate form only.

-Regents' Testing Program - In compliance with the policies of the Board of Regents of the University System of Georgia, all students must take the Regents' Test by the end of the semester in which 30 semester hours will be completed.
+In compliance with the policies of the Board of Regents of the University System of Georgia, all students must take the Regents' Test by the end of the semester in which 30 semester hours will be completed.
 Transient students and those holding a baccalaureate degree or higher from an accredited institution are exempt from this requirement.
 Students who have not passed both parts of the test by the time they have earned 45 semester credit hours must take remediation each semester of enrollment until they have passed both parts.
-Remedial courses for these students are RGTE 0198 for those who failed writing and RGTE 0199 for those who failed reading.
+Remedial courses for these students are RGTE 0198 for those who failed reading and RGTE 0199 for those who failed writing.

-Transfer students who have earned 45 or more semester hours will be required to take the test no later than the second semester of enrollment.
+Transfer students who have earned 45 or more semester hours will be required to take the test their first semester of enrollment.
 Transfer students who have earned 45 or more semester hours who fail either part of the test in the first semester of enrollment must take remediation each semester thereafter until they have passed both parts.

 Procedure for Appeal of Regents' Test Essays

-Procedure - Eligible papers of students seeking re-scoring will be reviewed by a panel of three graders appointed by the Regents' Test coordinator.
+Eligible papers will be reviewed automatically by a panel of three graders appointed by the Regents' Test coordinator.
 If a majority of the panel concur with the assigned grade, the appeal process will be terminated.
-If a majority agree that the grade seems erroneous or biased, the panel will recommend that the Regents' Test coordinator forward the essay to the Regents' Testing Office for regrading.
+If a majority agree that the grade seems erroneous or biased, the panel will recommend that the Regents' Test coordinator forward the essay to the Regents' Testing Office for re-grading.
 All the applicable regulations of the Regents' Test policy remain in effect for those students whose essays are under appeal, including those regulations relating to remediation and to retaking the test.
 A decision by the on-campus review panel to terminate the appeal process is final; this decision cannot be appealed through any other office.

-Deadlines - Applications for graduation and graduation fees must be submitted to the Office of the Registrar one semester prior to the anticipated semester of completion.
-The following documentation must be on file in the Office of the Registrar no later than one week prior to the first day of final examinations:
+Applications for graduation and graduation fees must be submitted to the Office of the Registrar one semester prior to the anticipated semester of completion.
+The following documentation must be on file in the Office of the Registrar no later than two weeks prior to the first day of final examinations:

 - a completed application for graduation